Determining Long-term Average Earnings: Workers in Permanent Employment

 Example - Break in the employment pattern

-Bill started working for a large automotive parts manufacturer as an assembly line worker in 1985 and was promoted to foreman on May 15, 2000.
-Bill suffered a work-related injury on February 1, 2001, which required him to remain off work for more than 12 weeks.
+Bill started working for a large automotive parts manufacturer as an assembly line worker in 1985 and was promoted to supervisor on May 15, 2000.
+Bill suffered a work-related injury on February 1, 2001, which required them to remain off work for more than 12 weeks.

 A recalculation was requested at the 12th week.
 While the recalculation period would normally be the 12 months before the injury (i.e., from February 1, 2000 to January 31, 2001), it was shortened by the break in the employment pattern.
 As a result, the period of recalculation is from May 15, 2000 to January 31, 2001.